Working in the Public Landscaping Industry

-Public landscaping can involve small, medium or large jobs.
-The work can involve planning, site preparation (earthworks), hard landscape construction, soft landscape installation, garden renovation, conservation and garden design.
+Like the private landscaping industry, public landscaping can involve small, medium or large jobs.
+The work may involve planning, site preparation (earthworks), hard landscape construction, soft landscape installation, garden renovation, conservation and garden design.

 Scope of Work

 Public landscaping work can be more varied than the private sector.

 Those working in public landscaping are often required to have a more all-round knowledge than those in the private sector, with a better understanding of plants and planting.